 Step 2: Drawings and Adjustments

-I have uploaded 3D-CAD, 2D-CAD and Illustrator files of this project so that you can make any type of changes you want if you have the knowledge.
+We have uploaded 3D-CAD, 2D-CAD and Illustrator files of this project so that you can make any type of changes you want if you have the knowledge.

-Step 3: Determining the Kerf
+Step 3: Determine the Kerf

 There is a great instructable of how to do this which you can find here.